 How to Manually Retweet in 4 Easy Steps

-1) Copy the entire tweet, including the Twitter username of the person who sent it, and paste it into the text box wherever you normally tweet.
+Step 1: Copy the entire tweet, including the Twitter username of the person who sent it.